jpravetz/epdoc-validate/README.md

   `optional` are allowed on an object
   - As an example, if `strict` is true and no default is set, and the value is not set, then a _missing property_ error will be registered.
-- When setting `only`, only those properties that are listed are allowed on an object
+- When setting `only`, only those properties that are listed are allowed on an object, and other properties are ignored.
+Missiong properties are also ignored, unless a `default` is set.
-- `strict` takes precedence over `only`, so it does not make sense to use these together.
+- `strict` takes precedence over `only`, for forward compatibility do not use these together.

 ### sanitize